Chapter 11 Bankruptcy: What Is It and What Happens Next?

 Understanding bankruptcy becomes especially crucial during economically difficult times.
 Directors and officers of distressed companies may be hesitant to consider bankruptcy because of its negative connotations: damage to reputation, credit, and self-image.
 Therefore, they may be overly optimistic when communicating with suppliers, customers, lenders, and employees and avoid mentioning bankruptcy.
-However, dwindling liquidity, near-term maturities, and potential covenant breaches may mean a Chapter 11 reorganization is far more preferable than an even worse fate: liquidation in Chapter 7.
+However, dwindling liquidity, near-term maturities, and potential covenant breaches may mean a reorganization bankruptcy (Chapter 11) is far preferable to an even worse fate: liquidation in Chapter 7.

 A Chapter 11 reorganization provides many benefits for troubled companies, including much-needed relief from unsustainable debt levels, the ability to unravel burdensome contracts, and breathing room to develop a plan.
 Once a debtor and its creditors reach agreement on a plan to reorganize, the business receives a fresh start with a new balance sheet that is aligned with current operational realities.